The Twilight Saga: Eclipse

 Narrative Framework

 This structural analysis employs a 15-point narrative structure framework that maps key story moments.
-By mapping The Twilight Saga: Eclipse against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Twilight Saga: Eclipse within its genre.
+By mapping The Twilight Saga: Eclipse against these established plot points, we can identify how David Slade utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Twilight Saga: Eclipse within the action genre.

 Plot Points by Act